jgriffith23/git-playground/readme.md

 Welcome to this weird little project.
 There's not much here (understatement of the century--this place looks awful!), but I'm hoping you'll be one of many people to change that.

 See, a lot of stuff about being a developer is hard to grok at first.
 But you know what's really hard?
-Like, so hard that even if you've built an entire amazing, working, badass application, you still might have trouble with it at first?
+Like, so hard that even if you've built an entire amazing, working, badass application, you still might have trouble?

 **GIT >:-/**